OpenBB-finance/OpenBB/website/content/bot/discord/_index.md

 <img width="1400" alt="Discord Bot on GST Discord Server" src="https://user-images.githubusercontent.com/85772166/153071762-9da3845d-da06-47af-a147-bea5488524a3.png">

-Users can interact with the bot through both direct messges and the server.
+Users can interact with the bot through both direct messages and the server.
 Alternatively, the bot can be run locally on a private server using the installation instructions found here: https://github.com/GamestonkTerminal/GamestonkTerminal/tree/main/discordbot#readme

 The bot is called by using the slash key - / - in the server or in a direct message to the bot.
 To explore the commands, click on the bot's avatar.